8 min read

 Celebrating Adopt-A-Senior Dog Month: Advice for Welcoming a Good Old, New Dog

-November is National Adopt a Senior month!
-As a dog mom who was lucky enough to love my heart dog Preston Casanova for almost 18 years ~ I have a soft spot for homeless dogs in need.
+November is National Adopt a Senior Month!
+As a dog mom who was lucky enough to love my heart dog Preston Casanova for almost 18 years ~ I have a soft spot for homeless senior dogs in need.

 Adopting Senior Dogs: Myths vs. Facts